GabinDDL/L2S2-GYTMY-Game/INSTALL.md

+# How to install the game

-# Install ALIZE and Spro
+## Install ALIZE and SPro

 The recommended operating systems are **Linux** and **MacOS**.
 There is a possibility to install on Windows, but it is not recommended and we do not provide support for it.